ContractingWorks/ClientAPI/Doc/DataModel.md

 Both the [GraphQL API](ClientApi.GraphQL.md) and [REST API](ClientApi.md) express aspects of the same data model, the difference being that the [REST API](ClientApi.md) only allows writing data according to Contracting.Works' [aggregate definitions](#aggregate-definitions).

-The complete read model is avaiable through GraphQL metadata.
+The complete read model is available through GraphQL metadata.
 See [GraphQL Voyager](https://contracting-test-clientapi-graphql.azurewebsites.net/graphql/voyager/) for a visual representation of the model.

 ## Main entities